konacurrents/konacurrents/README.md

 For more detail see: [Semantic Marker&reg; Web Page](https://SemanticMarker.org)

-# SemanticMarker&reg; Optical Vision Marker Processing
+# SemanticMarker&reg; Optical Visual Marker Processing
 <img src="https://SemanticMarker.org/vision/SemanticMarkerQR.png" width="300">
 <b>Kona Currents, LLC</b> introduces a new approach for interacting with our technologically rich environment
  - such as Smart Devices and Internet of Things (IoT).
 Special optical visual markers, we call a <b>Semantic